Social Research Methods MSc

 Why choose this course

-The MSc Social Research Methods programme is backed by decades of experience: we were the first in the UK to run this type of programme in 1974.
+We have an unrivalled research methods heritage, and our teaching is backed by decades of experience.
+We were the first in the UK to run this type of course in 1974.

 What you will study